theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-ova-change-device-admin-password.md

 <properties
-   pageTitle="Ändern des Administratorkennworts für das virtuelle StorSimple-Gerät | Microsoft Azure" description="Hier wird beschrieben, wie Sie das klassische Azure-Portal oder die StorSimple Virtual Array-Webbenutzeroberfläche verwenden, um das Geräteadministratorkennwort zu ändern." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change the StorSimple virtual device admin password | Microsoft Azure" description="Describes how to use either the Azure classic portal or the StorSimple Virtual Array web UI to change the device administrator password." services="storsimple" documentationCenter="NA" authors="alkohli"